-36 volunteers were recruited, 15 who had a sister with anorexia nervosa (FH) and 21 control participants.
+Thirty-six volunteers were recruited: 15 who had a sister with anorexia nervosa (family history) and 21 control participants.
 Using fMRI we examined the neural response during an anticipatory phase (food cues, rewarding and aversive), an effort phase and a consummatory phase (rewarding and aversive tastes).